Life without sila is like a car without brakes

-The third precept is probably the most tricky one, I have heard tell how, when Ajahn Chan came to the United states in 1979, he was teaching at IMS and giving a talk about the precepts to an audience of around 100 people who were on retreat at that time.
-When he got onto the third precept, which is about sexuality and the proper use of sexual behavior, he went on for about 20 minutes without giving the translator a chance to get a word in.
+The third precept is probably the most tricky one.
+I have heard tell how, when Ajahn Chah came to the United States in 1979, he was teaching at IMS and giving a talk about the precepts to an audience of around 100 people who were on retreat at the time.
+When he got onto the third precept, which is about sexuality and the proper use of sexual behaviour, he went on for about twenty minutes without giving the translator a chance to get a word in.
 He really got into his stride!
-It was obviously something that needed to be explained in detail.
-It’s an area which is very personal to people and it is difficult to have an objective standard for it, particularly in today’s society where many of the traditional boundaries have shifted radically.
+It was quite a task to convey it all in English, but one could see that this was obviously something that needed to be explained in detail.
+It’s an area which is very personal to people and it is difficult to have an objective standard for it – particularly in today’s society where many of the traditional boundaries have shifted radically.

-I’ve contemplated this question a lot because people have asked about it to so many times over the years.
-To use a classical standard, to say that people should not have sex before marriage, is so completely out of tune with the way life is in the Western world these days that if I promoted such a standard, there would probably, and rapidly, be a much smaller group of people who gave any credence to the things that I said!
+I’ve contemplated this question a lot because people have asked about it so many times over the years.
+To use a classical standard – e.g. to say that people should not have sex before marriage – is so completely out of tune with the way life is in the Western world these days that if I promoted such a standard there would probably, and rapidly, be a much smaller group of people who gave any credence to the things that I said!
 Even just the idea that a relationship should be between one man and one woman is a great presumption nowadays.
 Because to be in a partnership of a man with another man or a woman with another woman is pretty common – particularly in this town!
-So one needs to have some sort of objective standard, whereby sexuality is not just being used as a distraction for some selfish end, or simply to maximize pleasure for oneself, but much more with a quality of responsibility and commitment.
-A standard that I might suggest, (and this is just for everyone to consider) is to refrain from engaging in sexual intercourse with anyone you wouldn’t be prepared to spend the rest of your life with.
+So one needs to have some sort of objective standard, whereby sexuality is not just being used as a distraction, for some selfish end, or simply to maximise pleasure for oneself, but much more with a quality of responsibility and commitment.
+A standard that I might suggest (and this is just for everyone to consider…) is to refrain from engaging in sexual intercourse with anyone you wouldn’t be prepared to spend the rest of your life with.
 Not intending to, just prepared to.
 This is only a suggestion – I don’t want to give anyone heart failure.

 The precept of ‘right speech’ is not just a matter of not lying, it’s also to do with not gossiping, not back-biting, not talking about people behind their backs, and not using abusive or vulgar speech.
 In this way we’re being careful and not letting those tendencies of the mind spill out into a more karmically loaded situation.
-By sensitivity in the way we relate to other people, we’re guarding those unwholesome tendencies of mind and restraining ourselves from just dumping them onto other people.
+We’re not bringing those things into being carelessly.
+By applying sensitivity in the way we relate to other people, we’re guarding those unwholesome tendencies of mind and restraining ourselves from just dumping them onto other people.
 We’re not relating to others in a dishonest way, or in a selfish, spiteful, aggressive, or abusive way.
 Those tendencies of mind are checked at the mind door and not spread out into the world.

 The last precept is to refrain from intoxication.
 To refrain from drink and drugs which cause the mind to become heedless.
 The popular interpretation of this is that it only means to not get drunk.
 But the wording of it is pretty clear: it means that one should avoid altogether that which causes us to be heedless.
-Again, I should reiterate that these sort of standards are not absolute, however this is the pattern laid out by the Buddha, and he did so for a reason.
-The usual way of thinking is, “Well … the occasional glass of wine over dinner … it is uncivilized to say no. People take you out and want to give you a pleasant evening and then you go and upset them by refusing their offer of a glass of Chablis.”
+Again, I should reiterate that these sort of standards are not absolute; however, this is the pattern laid out by the Buddha, and he did so for a reason.
+The usual way of thinking is, “Well … the occasional glass of wine over dinner … it is uncivilised to say ‘no’.
+People take you out and want to give you a pleasant evening and then you go and upset them by refusing their offer of a glass of Chablis.”
 We can feel that it’s quite unreasonable to refuse alcohol, or to not ‘allow’ ourselves a drop now and then … or a few mushrooms….

-According to the Buddha’s teaching, the whole process of liberation necessarily begins with moral restraint; a respect for the way that we act, speak and relate with each other.
-We might feel that to follow our feelings, fears and desire—to act in a free and uninhibited way – is Right Action in the sense that we are ‘honoring’ those feelings.
-However, that inhibition can be a very wise sense of right and wrong, and is what the Buddha called ‘hiriotapa’ and he described it as “The guarding/protecting principle of the world”—‘lokapala,’ It is that simple feeling of ‘this is the right thing to do, this is good, this is noble, or ‘this is wrong, this is ignoble.’
-To act in a restrained and careful way, keeping the precepts, isn’t something which is inherently good – there is not such thing.
-But what it does is free the mind from having to remember and live through the reverberations of unwholesome karmic action.
+According to the Buddha’s teaching, the whole process of liberation necessarily begins with moral restraint – a respect for the way that we act, speak and relate with each other.
+We might feel that to follow our feelings, fears and desires – to act in a free and uninhibited way – is Right Action in the sense that we are ‘honouring’ those feelings.
+However, that restraint and inhibition can be a very wise sense of right and wrong, and is what the Buddha called hiri-ottappa and he described it as ‘The guarding and protecting principle of the world’ – lokapala.
+It is that simple feeling of ‘This is the right thing to do, this is good, this is noble,’ or ‘This is wrong, this is ignoble.’
+To act in a restrained and careful way, keeping the precepts, isn’t something which is inherently good – there is no such thing.
+But what it does is to free the mind from having to remember and live through the reverberations of unwholesome karmic action.
 If we’re unkind and cruel and selfish then we have to remember that.
-It’s not that ‘goodness’ is something absolute.
-More accurately it is that, if we behave in a good and wholesome way it leaves the mind clearer and more peaceful than if we behave in a selfish, greedy or cruel way, which leaves the mind in a turbulent state.
+So it’s not that ‘goodness’ is something absolute; more accurately, it is that if we behave in a good and wholesome way, it leaves the mind clearer and more peaceful than if we behave in a selfish, greedy or cruel way, which leaves the mind in a turbulent state.
 It’s a very straightforward relationship.

 So we can see that, just by keeping the sila, observing the precepts, the mind is naturally freed from remorse.
 There’s nothing horrible that we have done that we have to justify or remember.
 When the mind is free from remorse then we feel a natural contentment, a sense of gladness that alleviates self-criticism and depression.
-(This is perhaps a revolutionary approach to the psycho-therapeutic treatment of a negative self-mage).
+(This is perhaps a revolutionary approach to the psychotherapeutic treatment of a negative self-image.)
 In the same vein, along with that quality of happiness, the body and mind become relaxed and at ease with life.
-We’ve no caused to be tense and agitated.
-When there is that kind of physical and mental ease then we really begin to enjoy the way we are and the way life is.
+We’re not caused to be tense and agitated.
+When there is that kind of physical and mental ease, then we really begin to enjoy the way we are and the way life is.
 The mind is open and much more bright.

 This is why, if we ever want to develop concentration or good states of meditation, then we behave in a very restrained and careful way.
 On retreats we have a routine and strict discipline so we’re not filling our minds with stuff which we have to remember, causing disturbance.
 The environment is carefully controlled so as not to create that kind of effect.
 In the same way, if our whole life is being guided by sila, then we’re consistently providing a quality of joyfulness and contentment in the here and now.

-With the development of samadhi – the more the mind is steady, stable and open to the here and now – the more the qualities of insight and understanding naturally arise.
-The more clearly we look at where we are and what’s in front of us, then the more able we are to discern the patterns that are there; the way that life works and functions.
-And that quality of ‘Knowledge and vision of the way things are,’ then brings about a profound seeing into the true nature of reality.
-The tendency to reject or grasp hold of things is then weakened and, as we see into the transient nature of things, we no longer try to possess the beautiful or run away from the painful.
-Instead we experience it directly as a flow of different aspects of nature.
+With the development of samadhi – the more the mind is steady, stable and open to the here and now – the qualities of insight and understanding naturally arise.
+The more clearly we look at where we are and what’s in front of us, then the more able we are to discern the patterns that are there – the way that life works and functions.
+And that quality of ‘knowledge and vision of the way things are’ then brings about a profound seeing into the true nature of reality.
+The tendency to reject or grasp hold of things is then weakened – as we see into the transient nature of things, we no longer try to possess the beautiful or run away from the painful – instead we experience it directly as a flow of different aspects of nature.

 The more empty and serene the mind is in its attitude towards the comings and goings of the changes in the sensory world, the more the heart is at ease with life.
-There is a realization of the innate, natural freedom of the mind.
-There are no obstructions to the natural peace and brightness of the mind.
-The mind’s pure, original nature then becomes the abiding experience and this is what we mean by ‘enlightenment’ or ‘liberation.’
-Nothing has been gained, it is merely the discovery of what was always there but had remained hidden.
+There is a realisation of the innate, natural freedom of the mind – there are no obstructions to the natural peace and brightness of the mind.
+The mind’s pure, original nature then becomes the abiding experience, and this is what we mean by ‘enlightenment’ or ‘liberation’.
+No thing has been gained, it is merely the discovery of what was always there but had remained hidden.